 Through most of American history the conservative force of our society has been the great mass of sensible, productive, and self-respecting lower-middle and middle class citizens with a decent awe for inherited principles.
 The radical and undermining forces have been the alienated intellectuals and privileged, self-appointed aristocrats cut off from the mainstream of American life, whether Hartford Conventioners, Abolitionists, Progressives, or Liberals, who cared neither for republicanism, constitutionalism, nor federalism, but for their own abstract panaceas and their own powers.

 Occasionally, the radicals have been able to put together enough discontented minorities and befuddled middle class voters who responded to pseudo-intellectualizing rather than common sense, to make an electoral majority, but seldom have the radical and the conservative elements been separated clearly by party.
 Such a polarization seemed possible for the first time in 1968, when the Establishment underminers and their allies and dupes, having completely taken over the Democratic Party, were repudiated by a new Jeffersonian coalition of productive citizens who were a majority in forty-four of the fifty states.

 This essay in our series of “Timeless Essays” was first published here in September 2011.
 It originally appeared in Modern Age (Winter 1969-1970) and is republished with permission.
 It may also be found in the superb book From Union to Empire: Essays in the Jeffersonian Tradition.
-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.

 This is the thesis of Professor Louis Hartz well-known The Liberal Tradition in America (New York, 1955).